odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 composer require phpunit/phpunit --dev
 ```

-Each test - whether it's a unit test or a functional test -
+Each test - whether it's a unit test or a integration test -
 is a PHP class that should live in the `tests/TestCase/` directory of your application.

 Create a new `tests/TestCase/` directory in your project root.